Filpill/blog-web/content/projects/2022-06-03-building-hugo.md

 Hugo is a static site generator written in Go and compiles your documents written in markdown into cleanly formatted HTML and CSS files.

 The first iteration of my website was manually written in HTML/CSS.
 It was a little bit ugly compared to the second iteration which is using hugo framework.
-Additionally, using someone else's theme takes alot of the legwork out of the page design.
+Additionally, using someone else's theme takes a lot of the legwork out of the page design.

 The compiled HTML files are hosted on my github pages for reference.